Chapter Four: Residential Life

-- Must be a full-time, matriculated undergraduate or graduate student of the University of Bridgeport.
+- Must be a full-time on-campus, matriculated undergraduate or graduate student at University of Bridgeport.
 Full-time status is defined as being registered for 12 or more credits as an undergraduate and 9 or more credits as a graduate student.
-Current residence hall students must be registered for the spring semester prior to the end of the fall semester or they: (a) must remove all belongings from the residence hall at the end of the term, (b) will be removed from on-campus housing for the spring term and (c) will have to pay the $250 housing deposit and reapply for on-campus housing for the spring term once registered for classes.
+Current residence hall students must be registered at least one month prior to the start of the semester.

 - Residents must pay all charges owed to the University by their respective due dates.
-Outstanding tuition bills and/or housing deposits, housing charges, and damage bills not paid on time may result in a student being denied an assignment within the residence halls.
+Outstanding tuition bills and/or housing deposits, housing charges, and damage bills not paid on time may result in a student being delayed moving into their housing assignment.

 - Must be 100% compliant with Health Services regarding all immunizations required to attend the University and live within the residence halls.
 Pursuant to Connecticut State General Statute 10a-155b, all students residing in a college residence hall MUST be vaccinated for meningitis.
 Please contact Health Services regarding all other vaccinations required to attend the University.

-- The University reserves the right to remove students from the residence halls and/or university community if s/he demonstrates an inability to abide by the rules of the university, the Code of Community Standards and/or the rules of the Office of Housing and Residential Life.
+- The University reserves the right to remove students from the residence halls and/or University community if s/he repeatedly violates the rules of the University, the Code of Community Standards and/or the rules of the Office of Housing and Residential Life.

-Should a student withdraw from the University, as a whole, or if s/he obtains permission to move off campus, the student must remove all belongings from, and officially vacate, the residence hall within 24 hours after withdrawal.
+Should a student withdraw from the University or if s/he obtains permission to move off campus, the student must remove all belongings from, and officially vacate, the residence hall within 24 hours after withdrawal.
 Failure to do so will result in fines and/or the disposal of all items left within the residence hall at the expense of the student.

-When a fire alarm sounds in a residence hall, all residents must evacuate the building(s) immediately and completely.
-Evacuation is expected each and every time the fire alarm sounds.
-Failure to evacuate the building promptly during a fire alarm will result in a $50.00 fine and disciplinary action.
-Please wait for Security to give the OK before reentering the building.
-In cases where it is determined that a false fire alarm has been triggered, each resident of that hall will be billed $25.00 each time the intentional false fire alarm is caused unless Residential Life or Security staff is able to identify the individual perpetrator(s).
+When a fire alarm sounds in a residence hall or house, all residents must evacuate the building(s) immediately and completely.
+Evacuation is expected every time the fire alarm sounds.
+Failure to evacuate the building promptly (by the time Residential Life Staff and Security conduct room searches) during a fire alarm will result in a $50 fine and disciplinary action.
+Please wait for Campus Security to give the OKAY before reentering the building.
+In cases where it is determined that a false fire alarm has been triggered, each resident of that hall or house will be billed $25 each time the intentional false fire alarm is caused unless Residential Life or Security staff is able to identify the individual perpetrator(s).